Apple season needs no excuse for baking something sweet, but this Caramel Apple Pound Cake is the perfect excuse anyway!

 Traditionally, it will keep at room temperature for 3-4 days.
 The dense nature of pound cake allows it to stay moist longer and not stale as quickly as other cakes.

 This is one of those recipes made perfect for freezing because of its dense nature.
 If I want to freeze it, I bake, cool, slice, and individually seal the slices to keep the air out.
 This lets them defrost quickly to enjoy later.

 Ingredients in Caramel Apple Pound Cake

-This pound cake is not your traditional pound cake, and it has a few ingredients that give it is classic caramel apple flavor and staying completely grain-free.
+This pound cake is not your traditional pound cake, and it has a few ingredients that give it a classic caramel apple flavor while staying completely grain-free.

 - Apple Sauce - This recipe uses apple sauce to help keep it moist and give it that classic apple flavor.
 You can use your favorite store-bought apple sauce, or you can make your own.